Skip to main content

 • One of:

-• A Kubernetes cluster (1.27+) with cluster-admin for the Operator.
+• A Kubernetes cluster (1.27+ recommended) where you can run helm, for the Operator.

 Steps